 Giving kids some private space now can help them grow up to be adults who under- stand the value of privacy on a global scale.

-Storytelling is at the center of much of your work.
 How do you feel about the power of stories and what suggestions might you have for educators who are trying to find their voice to tell their stories?

 Start with observing a small moment in your life that struck you or an anecdote that you can then connect to the bigger lesson or the point you want to make.